johannstark-lt/Demo1-AutoML/README.md

 Please read this to further explanation: https://developers.google.com/gmail/api/quickstart/nodejs

+Please to use the various methods of this script, uncomment and comment as desired.

+## The script

+The script will need you to specify a max number of results per label. **If no max Results, it will gather all available mails.**

+To run it, just type in your terminal:

+    node TextExtraction.js <command> <maxResults>

+	-l : List the available labels.
+	-q : Query the mails for the given labels.
+	<maxResults> : Max number of mails.

+**The labels are hardcoded.
+If want to query different labels, please edit the code.**

 The resultant JSON Lines will contain all the e-mail's id and text that matches the labels specified in the *getMessages* method.
 The format is according Google Cloud Platform parameters:

     let item = {